DivynshSingh/spotifyClone/readme.md

 # Description

 This is a standard clone project.
-Mainly focuses on and showcases frontend/CSS skills.
+Mainly deals with frontend/CSS skills.

 ### Desktop
 <p float="left">